Mazzarri Wins On Return As Napoli Go Third - UrduPoint

 Mazzarri Wins On Return As Napoli Go Third

-Milan, (APP - UrduPoint / Pakistan Point News - 26th Nov, 2023) Walter Mazzarri made a winning return as Napoli coach with a hard-fought 2-1 victory at Atalanta pushing the champions up to third in Serie A on Saturday.
+Milan, (APP - UrduPoint / Pakistan Point News - 26th Nov, 2023) Walter Mazzarri made a winning return as Napoli coach on Saturday with a hard-fought 2-1 victory at Atalanta which pushed the champions up to third in Serie A.

 Eljif Elmas netted the decisive goal 11 minutes from the end at the Gewiss Stadium in Bergamo after Khvicha Kvaratskhelia's headed opener for the away side on the stroke of half-time was levelled by a similar strike from Ademola Lookman.